cbrnrd/v4/content/about/index.md

 Hello!
 I'm Carter, a software engineer and occasional graphic designer based in Boston, MA.

-I am currently a second year student at [Northeastern University](https://www.khoury.northeastern.edu/) pursuing a Bachelors of Science in Computer Science with a minor in Consulting.
+I am currently a fourth year student at [Northeastern University](https://www.khoury.northeastern.edu/) pursuing a Bachelors of Science in Computer Science with a concentration in Systems.

 Here are a few technologies I enjoy working with: